prometheus/prometheus/docs/configuration/configuration.md

 DigitalOcean SD configurations allow retrieving scrape targets from [DigitalOcean's](https://www.digitalocean.com/) Droplets API.
-This service discovery uses the public IPv4 address by default, by that can be changed with relabelling, as demonstrated in [the Prometheus digitalocean-sd configuration file](/documentation/examples/prometheus-digitalocean.yml).
+This service discovery uses the public IPv4 address by default, that can be changed with relabelling, as demonstrated in [the Prometheus digitalocean-sd configuration file](/documentation/examples/prometheus-digitalocean.yml).